Ngā whakaputanga

 Statement of Performance Expectations

-The 2022 Statement of Performance Expectations was submitted to the Minister of Education on 24 February 2022 and set out the performance expectations for Te Pūkenga for 2022.
+The 2024 Statement of Performance Expectations was submitted to the Minister for Tertiary Education and Skills in Dec 2023 and sets out the performance expectations for Te Pūkenga for 2024.

 The 2023 Statement of Performance Expectations was submitted to the Minister of Education in Dec 2022 and sets out the performance expectations for Te Pūkenga for 2023.